(Effective Fall 2011)

 the grade point average (GPA), completion rate and maximum time frame standards.

-â€¢ Students who fail to meet satisfactory academic progress standards will be notified in writing and their status will be updated for view in the Doghouse.
+â€¢ Students who fail to meet satisfactory academic progress (sap) standards will be notified via student email.

-â€¢ Student who fail to meet the GPA and completion rate standard for the first time are automatically placed on probation
+â€¢ Students who fail to meet the GPA and completion rate standard for the first time are automatically placed on probation

 â€¢ Students who fail to meet the maximum time frame standard for the first time are automatically placed on suspension.

-â€¢ It is the student's responsibility to be familiar with SAP and to monitor his/her progress each term.
+â€¢ It is the student's responsibility to be familiar with the SAP Policy and to monitor his/her progress each term.

 â€¢ Their completion rate is below the minimum standard